AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-timesheets-schedules/schedules-overview.md

 * When multiple users are assigned to a task, and the users have different schedules during the time frame of the task, Workfront uses either one of the following schedules, as defined in the Project Preferences area of Setup:&nbsp;

-   * &nbsp;The schedule of the user who is designated as the Primary Assignee
+   * The schedule of the user who is designated as the Primary Assignee
    * The schedule associated with the project.&nbsp;

      For more information about project preferences, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).&nbsp;&nbsp;